 Class StreamSubject

-• public final class StreamSubject
+public final class StreamSubject extends Subject

 Note: When you perform an assertion based on the contents of the stream, or when any assertion fails, the wrapped stream will be drained immediately into a private collection to provide more readable failure messages.
 This consumes the stream.
 Take care if you intend to leave the stream un-consumed or if the stream is very large or infinite.

 If you intend to make multiple assertions on the contents of the same stream, you should instead first collect the contents of the stream into a collection and then assert directly on that.
+For example:

-For very large or infinite streams you may want to first limit the stream before asserting on it.
+For very large or infinite streams, you may want to first limit the stream before asserting on it.

 Since: